 Noted for her “deeply moving” performances and “lovely tone,” mezzo-soprano Anna Laurenzo has gained experience in a wide range of repertoire over her young career.
-The 2018/19 season sees her joining the roster of Chicago Opera Theater as the cover for the role of Brother in Stefan Weisman and David Cote's critically acclaimed The Scarlet Ibis in the work's Chicago premiere.
-Additional future engagements include a role debut as Dorabella, performances with The Song Set Chicago, LOFTrecital The Rose and the Knife - a provocative staging of Berlioz’s Les Nuits d’été, and Janáček's The Diary of One Who Disappeared.
+The 2018/19 season sees her joining the roster of Chicago Opera Theater as the cover for the role of Brother in Stefan Weisman and David Cote's critically acclaimed The Scarlet Ibis in the work's Chicago premiere, and she will return to the company in the fall of 2019 singing the role of Meg Weathers in the Chicago premiere of Everest.
+Additional future engagements include performances with LOFTrecital The Rose and the Knife - a provocative staging of Berlioz’s Les Nuits d’été, a role and company debut as Dorabella in Cosi fan tutte with the Glacier Symphony, and recitals with The Song Set Chicago.

 Within the standard operatic repertoire, Laurenzo has most recently performed Mercédès in Carmen and covered Rosina in Il barbiere di Siviglia, both with Fort Worth Opera.
 She has also been heard and seen as Pedrillo in a rare mounting of Telemann's Don Quichotte, Farnace in Mozart's adventurous early work Mitridate, re di Ponto, Isabella in L'italiana in Algeri, Olga in Eugene Onegin, Ida in Die Fledermaus, Emma Jones in Street Scene, and Paquette in Candide.